-For many of us, 2021 went out with less bang, more whimper.
+For many of us, 2021 went out with less of a bang and more of a whimper.
 As we head into times of even more uncertainty, you may be reassessing your priorities and values, or feeling nervous and exhausted.
 Or, more realistically, feeling Everything, All The Time.
-For this reason, we’re dispensing with the usual budgeting advice from experts and have asked our experts and contributors to share their honest financial New Years resolutions.
+For this reason, we’re dispensing with the usual budgeting advice from experts and have asked our experts and contributors to share their honest financial New Year’s resolutions.

 Whether your own financial resolution this year is to give yourself a break, to financially arm yourself for the long march into the future, to treat yourself with your hard-earned cash or to simply keep trucking along, remember: There’s no wrong way to approach this new year, as long as you’re deliberate about it.